France to try former IAAF boss Diack and his son

-PARIS (AP) — French legal authorities have decided to hold a trial for Lamine Diack, once one of the most influential men in Olympic sport, but who has been disgraced by investigations that uncovered corruption, extortion and doping cover-ups.
+PARIS (AP) — Lamine Diack, once one of the most influential men in Olympic sport, has been ordered to stand trial in France for his alleged role in a system of corruption, extortion and doping cover-ups during his reign at the top of athletics.

-A French judicial official says Diack will stand trial on charges of corruption, influence-trafficking, and money laundering.
+Diack was head of the IAAF for nearly 16 years.
+Arrested in France in 2015, he will be tried on charges of corruption, influence-trafficking, and money laundering, a French judicial official said on Monday, speaking on condition of anonymity because they weren’t authorized to publicly discuss the planned trial.

 The money-laundering charge, alone, carries a potential jail term of up to 10 years.
-The official spoke on condition of anonymity because they weren’t authorized to discuss the planned trial publicly.
+The 86-year-old Diack has been under orders to stay in France since his arrest.
+The trial date has not been fixed but is not expected before next year.

 Also ordered to stand trial was one of Diack’s sons, Papa Massata Diack.
 He has emerged as a central figure in French judicial probes of suspected corruption involving the 2016 and 2020 Olympic Games and other sports events.
-The judicial official says the younger Diack will stand trial for complicity in corruption and money laundering.
+The judicial official said the younger Diack will stand trial for complicity in corruption and money laundering.
 Believed to be living in Senegal, he could be tried in absentia.
+At France’s request, the international police agency Interpol has issued a wanted notice for him.

 Most Read Stories